Layered Images

 aug "Is this uniform !"

-Layeredimage link
+Layeredimage

 The layeredimage statements opens the show.
 The statement is part of the Ren'Py script language, and runs at init time.
-Like the Image Statement With ATL Block, it takes an image name and opens a block, although what's in the block differs greatly.
+Like the Image Statement with ATL Block, it takes an image name and opens a block, although what's in the block differs greatly.
 The image name may contain spaces, just like any other image name in Ren'Py.

 Inside the block will fit the statements described further down, as well as the following optional properties.